DanielMerchan/sega-saturn-sgl-tutorial/Projects/S_6_3/README.md

 - `slLookAt` which initializes the camera
 - `CAMERA` which is a struct to handle the camera settings easily
-- `cubepos` Contains 4 coordinates to position the same CUBE
+- `cubepos` Contains 4 coordinates to position the cube defined in `polygon.c` in 4 times.